 (c) Live Classroom Instruction Allows You To Ask Questions And Get Immediate Feedback

 This is a huge benefit of live LSAT Prep courses.
 Many online courses provide very limited opportunities to ask questions.
 Even when you are able to ask questions, the answers are often provided by a wide variety of people with questionable teaching credentials and LSAT Prep expertise.
 And you typically will wait hours or days for a response.
 By then, you’ve often forgotten the issue.
 If you have a highly effective instructor, I can virtually guarantee you that you will appreciate the benefit of immediate, expert feedback.

-Live LSAT Prep courses also provide the opportunity to take proctored full-length exams (and portions of exams) in a classroom setting.
+Live LSAT Prep courses (at least the ones that I offer) also provide the opportunity to take proctored full-length exams (and portions of exams) in a classroom setting.
 Forcing yourself to experience the mild distractions of other students shuffling papers, sneezing, breathing, etc., is likely to be quite helpful in preparing yourself to take the official LSAT.

 (e) Live Courses Provide A Series Of Intangible Benefits

 Live courses can provide a series of significant intangible benefits.
 For example, if you instructor is well-connected within the legal community, he/she can give you helpful advice regarding internships, law school applications, personal statements, letters of recommendation, etc. Learning how to write an effective personal statement, obtain useful letters of recommendation, and navigating through the application process also can be immensely helpful.
 (If your instructor is a law school graduate, you can see his/her employment and State Bar status by going to calbar.ca.gov and typing in his/her name (or bar number).)